nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 ```

 > Then, we can associate the tag with the collection.
 We do this by using a regex that
-replaces the achive location with the OPeNDAP location:
+replaces the archive location with the OPeNDAP location:

 ```shell
 curl --silent \